shencangsheng/GitLab-Release-Workflow/README.md

 # Minimal using Alpine as base image, release- Changelog is generated in GitLab CI/CD

+NOTE, This repo, now deprecated; all new releases for repo will be published in [shencangsheng/Git-Release-Workflow](https://github.com/shencangsheng/Git-Release-Workflow)

 [ GitHub  Repositorie ](https://github.com/shencangsheng/alpine-gitlab-ci-changelog)

 ## How to use for your